-Marty Ehrlich, associate professor of jazz and contemporary music, is one of the most celebrated artists of his generation, critically acclaimed as a composer and player.
+Marty Ehrlich, professor of jazz and contemporary music, is one of the most celebrated artists of his generation, critically acclaimed as a composer and player.

 Since moving to New York in 1978, Ehrlich has performed his compositions throughout America, Europe, and Canada with three ongoing ensembles: The Marty Ehrlich Quartet and Sextet, The Traveler's Tales Group, and The Dark Woods Ensemble.